-11. Additional child protection guidance will be provided to all adults working with young people which will include:
+9. Additional child protection guidance will be provided to all adults working with young people which will include:

-- The school's child protection policy which includes the role of the Designated Safeguarding Lead - Part 1 and Annexe A of Keeping Children Safe in Education (DfE 2020) - The School's Code of Conduct for staff and volunteers - The school's behaviour policy for children - Guidance for Safer Working Practices for Adults Working with Children (Safer Recruitment Consortium 2019) - A flowchart summarising the child protection procedures - Definitions of abuse or neglect and possible indicators - Identified groups of children more vulnerable to abuse - Specific guidance related to including Female Genital Mutilation, Forced Marriage, Child Exploitation including sexual and criminal, Extremism and Radicalisation, Neglect and online-safety - Dealing with allegations against staff and volunteers procedures - Whistleblowing procedures - 'What to do if you are worried a child is being abused: Advice for practitioners' DfE 2015
+- The school's child protection policy which includes the role of the Designated Safeguarding Lead - Part 1 and Annex B of Keeping Children Safe in Education (DfE 2021) - The School's Code of Conduct for staff and volunteers - The school's behaviour policy for children - Guidance for Safer Working Practices for Adults Working with Children (Safer Recruitment Consortium 2019) - A flowchart summarising the child protection procedures - Definitions of abuse or neglect and possible indicators - Identified groups of children more vulnerable to abuse - Specific guidance related to including Female Genital Mutilation, Forced Marriage, Child Exploitation including sexual and criminal, Extremism and Radicalisation, Neglect, Sexual violence and harassment and online-safety - Dealing with allegations against staff and volunteers procedures - Whistleblowing procedures - 'What to do if you are worried a child is being abused: Advice for practitioners' DFE 2015

-12. Managing allegations against adults (including all staff, supply teachers and volunteers) working at the school
+10. Managing allegations against adults (including all staff, supply teachers and volunteers) working at the school